Powhatan: Naming and terminology

-History
+Early history

 Complex paramount chiefdom

 Various tribes each held some individual powers locally, and each had a chief known as a weroance (male) or, more rarely, a weroansqua (female), meaning "commander".

-As early as the era of John Smith, the individual tribes of this grouping were clearly recognized by English colonists as falling under the greater authority of the centralized power led by the chiefdom of Powhatan (c.
-June 17, 1545 – c.
-1618), whose proper name was Wahunsenacawh or (in 17th century English spelling) Wahunsunacock.
+As early as the era of John Smith, the individual tribes of this grouping were recognized by English colonists as falling under the greater authority of the centralized power led by the chiefdom of Powhatan (c.
+1545 – c.
+1618), whose name was Wahunsenacawh.

-In 1607, when the first English colonial settlement in North America was founded at Jamestown, he ruled primarily from Werowocomoco, which was located on the northern shore of the York River.
-This site of Werowocomoco was rediscovered in the early 21st century; it was central to the tribes of the confederacy.
+In 1607, when the first permanent English colonial settlement in North America was founded at Jamestown, he ruled primarily from Werowocomoco, which was located on the northern shore of the York River.
+This site of Werowocomoco was rediscovered in the early 21st century; it was central to the tribes of the Confederacy.
 The improvements discovered at the site during archaeological research have confirmed that Powhatan had a paramount chiefdom over the other tribes in the power hierarchy.
 Anthropologist Robert L. Carneiro in his The Chiefdom: Precursor of the State.
 The Transition to Statehood in the New World (1981), deeply explores the political structure of the chiefdom and confederacy.

 Powhatan (and his several successors) ruled what is called a complex chiefdom, referred to by scholars as the Powhatan Paramount Chiefdom.
 Research work continues at Werowocomoco and elsewhere that deepens understanding of the Powhatan world.

 Powhatan builds his chiefdom

-Wahunsenacawh had inherited control over six tribes, but dominated more than thirty by 1607, when the English settlers established their Virginia Colony at Jamestown.
+Wahunsenacawh had inherited control over six tribes but dominated more than 30 by 1607 when the English settlers established their Virginia Colony at Jamestown.
 The original six tribes under Wahunsenacawh were: the Powhatan (proper), the Arrohateck, the Appamattuck, the Pamunkey, the Mattaponi, and the Chiskiack.

 He added the Kecoughtan to his fold by 1598.
-Some other affiliated groups included the Rappahannocks, Moraughtacund, Weyanoak, Paspahegh, Quiyoughcohannock, Warraskoyack, and Nansemond.
+Some other affiliated groups included the Rappahannock, Moraughtacund, Weyanoak, Paspahegh, Quiyoughcohannock, Warraskoyack, and Nansemond.
 Another closely related tribe of the same language group was the Chickahominy, but they managed to preserve their autonomy from the Powhatan Paramount Chiefdom.
-The Accawmacke, located on the Eastern Shore across the Chesapeake Bay, were nominally tributary to the Powhatan Chiefdom, but enjoyed autonomy under their own Paramount Chief or "Emperor", Debedeavon (aka "The Laughing King").
-There were half a million Native Americans living within the Allegheny Mountains around the year 1600.
+The Accawmacke, located on the Eastern Shore across the Chesapeake Bay, were nominally tributary to the Powhatan Chiefdom but enjoyed autonomy under their own Paramount Chief or "Emperor", Debedeavon (aka "The Laughing King").
+Half a million Native Americans were living in the Allegheny Mountains around the year 1600.
 30,000 of those 500,000 lived in the Chesapeake region under Powhatan’s rule, by 1677 only five percent of his population remained.
-The huge jump in deaths were caused by exposure and contact with Europeans.
+The huge jump in deaths was caused by exposure and contact with Europeans.

 In his Notes on the State of Virginia (1781–82), Thomas Jefferson estimated that the Powhatan Confederacy occupied about 8000 sqmi of territory, with a population of about 8,000 people, of whom 2400 were warriors.
 Later scholars estimated the total population of the paramountcy as 15,000.